cobibean/feedtoolkitdemo/frontend/README copy.md

 You need to wait 5 minutes between updates.
 This is to prevent spam.

 ### "Low balance" warning
 You need FLR for gas + attestation fees.
-Get testnet tokens from the [faucet](https://faucet.flare.network) or buy FLR for mainnet.
+Buy FLR tokens to use the app.

 ### "Attestation taking forever"
 FDC attestations take 90-180 seconds.
 The progress bar shows you where you are.
 If it's stuck, check your internet connection.